-As at December 31, 2007, Corriente had the following material direct and indirect wholly-owned subsidiaries: Ecuacorriente S.A.; Explorcobres S.A. (formerly Minera Curigem S.A.); Puertocobre S.A.; Corriente Caymans Transport Company; Corriente Caymans Copper Mining Company; and CTQ Management Inc. Each of these companies is incorporated in the jurisdiction shown after its name in the table below.
+As at December 31, 2008, Corriente had the following material direct and indirect wholly-owned subsidiaries: Ecuacorriente S.A.; Explorcobres S.A.; and Puertocobre S.A.
+Each of these companies is incorporated in the jurisdiction shown after its name in the table below.
 All of these companies are sometimes collectively referred to hereafter as the "company" or "Corriente".